Projective special linear groups $PSL_4(q)$ are determined by the set of their character degrees: Statement of the result

-In this paper, we establish the Hupper's conjecture for the simple linear groups $\PSL_4(q)$.
+In this paper, we establish Hupper's conjecture for the simple linear groups $\PSL_4(q)$, which is the first time the conjecture is verified for a family of simple Lie type groups of rank larger than two.
 The case $\PSL_4(2)$, which is isomorphic to $A_8$, is already done by Huppert in~\cite{Huppert9}.
 It turns out that the proof in the case $3\leq q\leq 11$ requires some ad hoc arguments and, as the paper is long enough, we decide to postpone these exceptional cases to another time.
 Hence we assume $q\geq 13$ from now on.